Maurizio-GitHub/battleship/README.md

 - Fixed bugs

-    - There were some logic issues in properly handling the tie-break phase.
-Everything was fixed and retest after reviewing a few lines of JS code.
-Relevant comments have also been added to the code for reference.
+    - There were some unexpected behaviours due to the absence, in a few parts of the code, of explicit call to the int() method to properly convert user inputs.
+Everything was fixed by troubleshooting and retested.

 <br>